Boris Moltenis

-Boris Sébastien Moltenis (born 8 May 1999) is a French professional footballer who plays as a centre-back for Wisła Kraków.
+Boris Moltenis (born 8 May 1999) is a professional footballer who plays as a centre-back for Spanish Primera Federación club Ponferradina.
+Born in metropolitan France, he plays for the Martinique national team.

 Club career

-Moltenis is a youth product of the youth academy of FC Sochaux-Montbéliard having joined the club in 2014.
+Moltenis is a youth product of the youth academy of Sochaux having joined the club in 2014.
 On 19 October 2018, He made his professional debut with Sochaux in a 2–1 Ligue 2 win over ESTAC Troyes.
 On 27 October 2018, he signed his first professional contract with Sochaux for three seasons.

 On 23 July 2021, Moltenis moved to Boulogne and signed a two-year contract.

 On 31 August 2022, he joined Polish I liga side Wisła Kraków on a one-year contract with an extension option.
 On 15 March 2023, his deal was extended until June 2024 after Moltenis met the required minimum playing time condition set in his contract.

+On 16 August 2023, Austrian side Austria Lustenau announced the signing of Moltenis on a two-year deal.

+On 26 January 2024, Moltenis returned to Sochaux until the end of the season.

+Personal life

+Moltenis was born in Metropolitan France to a Martiniquais father and French mother.